Manual of Procedure

 Section One.
 National Ministries.

 Requirements.
-Although FGBC national ministries remain distinct, autonomous legal entities, such ministries seeking recognition by the corporation and desiring to serve the Fellowship as a national ministry shall meet the following requirements:
+Although Charis Fellowship national ministries remain distinct, autonomous legal entities, such ministries seeking recognition by the corporation and desiring to serve the Fellowship as a national ministry shall meet the following requirements:

-- The ministry and its governing body shall agree to live harmoniously under the Statement of Faith set forth in Section Two of Article III of this Constitution.
+- The ministry and its governing body shall agree to live harmoniously under the Charis Commitment to Common Identity set forth in Section Two of Article III of this Manual of Procedure.

 - The ministry must have a scope of ministry broader than the immediate local church ministries and exist to serve other Grace Brethren Churches.